aadhi567/19AI307_JAVA/Module-01/DAY-1/README.md

  ```
 /*
 Program to implement a class & objects using Java
-Developed by: Rithika R
+Developed by: AADHITHAN B
-RegisterNumber: 212224240136
+RegisterNumber: 212224040001
 */
 ```